AntonioBogallo/AntonioBogallo/README.md

 # hi there 😄👋
-### I am currently working on improving the Github profile but I am quite busy training and taking courses.
+### I am currently working on improving the Github profile but i dont have mucho time now.
 <!--
 **AntonioBogallo/AntonioBogallo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.